How to Clean a Cast Iron Grill

 Start With the Grates

-Remove the cooking grates and place on the tarp.
-Use a nylon stiff-bristled brush to brush away stuck-on food.
-If something is really burned-on, use a plastic scraper to loosen the food.
+Remove the cooking grates and place them on the tarp.
+Use a nylon stiff-bristled brush or nylon scrubber to brush away stuck-on food.
+If something is burned-on, use a plastic scraper to loosen the food.

-Dip the brush or a nylon scrubber into the water and detergent solution and clean the grates.
+Dip the brush or scrubber into the water and detergent solution and clean the grates.
 Finish by rinsing with plain hot water and use an old cloth to dry the grates completely.
-Set aside.
+Set them aside.

 Use the plastic scraper to remove any food particles, grease, or fuel residue from the inside of the grill bowl and lid.
 You will be amazed at how much grease has accumulated in the grill lid.

-Using the hot water and detergent mixture, scrub down the grill inside and out with the nylon scrubber or brush.
+Using the hot water and detergent mixture, scrub down the grill inside and out with the brush or scrubber.
 Follow up with a hot water rinse and then dry every surface completely with an old cloth.

-Once every component of the grill is clean and completely dry, give all the surfaces a light coating of vegetable oil.
+Once every component of the grill is clean and completely dry, give all the surfaces a light coating of vegetable, or preferably, flaxseed oil.
 Use a paper towel to spread the oil evenly.

 Reassemble for Use

-Reassemble the grill and, if possible, heat the grill up to help the oil penetrate and bind to the cast iron surfaces.
+Reassemble the grill.
+Heat the grill to about 200 degrees Fahrenheit for 15 minutes to help the oil penetrate and bind to the cast iron surfaces.